divonlan/genozip/docs/genocat.rst

           |

-.. option:: -g, --grep string.
+.. option:: --grep string.
 Show only lines (FASTA: sequences ; FASTQ: reads ; CHAIN: sets) in which <string> is a case-sensitive substring of the lines (FASTA and FASTQ: description).
 This does not affect showing the file header.

+          |

+.. option:: -g, --grep-w string.
+Same as --grep, but restrict to whole words.

           |